taylorhakes/painless/README.md

 - Easy to learn
 - Works with ES6/Babel, Promises, Async/Await, Generators, Callbacks, Observables, Streams,  Processes,  out of the box
 - No Globals
-- Great diffs on errors - Shows only differences.
-Very helpful on large objects
+- Great diffs on errors (Shows only differences.
+Very helpful on large objects)
-- Really fast - Has the ability to run multiple tests at the same time
+- Really fast (Has the ability to run multiple tests at the same time)
-- Easy to debug - Tests are just basic node processes.
-No subprocesses or threads
+- Easy to debug (Tests are just basic node processes.
+No subprocesses or threads)
-- Comes bundled with assertions and mocking (Chai and Sinon)
+- Batteries included.
+Comes bundled with assertions and mocking (Chai and Sinon)
 - 100% Test Coverage
-- Coverage support with Istanbul
+- Supports coverage support with [nyc](https://github.com/bcoe/nyc)

 ## Table of Contents
 - [Example Tests](#example-tests)